 May is a great time to visit Europe, you can have nice weather, without the hordes of people who will descend in the next month.
 Flights are generally cheap as well.
 I have seen flights from NYC to Lisbon under $300 in May almost every year.

-What to expect: Mild temperatures in the 70s, minimal rain, and the city’s famous pastéis de nata at incredible prices.
-Hotel rates are significantly lower than June through September, and the city’s colorful neighborhoods are perfect for exploring.
+What to expect: Temperatures in the 70s, minimal rain, and the city’s famous pastéis de nata at incredible prices.
+Plus a feeling of spring in the air.

 June: Quebec City, Canada